ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-dictionary.markdown

 15. <u>__Chapai / Chapna__</u>

 	(v.)
-Copying (specially assignments).
+Copying (especially assignments).
 A term heavily used the night before submissions of any kind.

 	_“ Tut de be, __chapna__ hai”_

 16. <u>__Chaggi__</u>

 	(n.)
 A person whose CG is 6.something.
-He/She can be characterised by a light-minded approach towards life and (thereafter) tensed expressions during placements.
+He/She can be characterised by a light-minded approach towards life and (thereafter) tense expressions during placements.
 Similarly we have satti, atthi, nehli and dassi.

 	_“Bhai tera paper hi toh chepa tha.
 Teri atthi lagi aur meri __chaggi__?”_